What We Offer

 In compliance with the United States Department of Education, here is a link to Southwestern’s current Student Handbook.
 Please refer to Section VIII: University Policies (pgs 42 - 51) of the Student Handbook for standards of conduct regarding drug and alcohol possession and use by students.
 This link, to the University’s Drug-Free Workplace Policy webpage, addresses applicable legal sanctions under state laws for unlawful possession and distribution of illicit drugs and alcohol, as well as a description of the health risks associated with the use of these substances.

-Self-help resources are available to students in the form of brochures, books, biofeedback, and DVDs.
+Self-help resources are available to students in the form of books, workbooks, Youtube videos, podcasts, and social media accounts to follow.
 Assistance with outside referral resources are also provided.